-30 minutes before the start of the academic session
+- 30 minutes before the start of the academic session

-The thesis committee meets in the committee room at the Omnia Auditorium, where the Rector Magnificus explains the procedure, and opposition questions, propositions and time allocation are discussed.
+The thesis committee meets in the committee room in the Omnia Building, where the Rector Magnificus explains the procedure, and opposition questions, propositions and time allocation are discussed.
 If an opponent will be present at the ceremony via a video connection, she/he will join this meeting via another video connection.